 This is the nineteenth in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 The focus in this one is on Seychelles liveaboards.

 In addition to this liveaboard series, the best worldwide dive resort locations and services are reviewed in their own series.
-To check them out, or other liveaboards, click on Liveaboards / Resorts on the menu at top and choose a title.
+To check them out, or other liveaboards, click on Liveaboards / Resorts on the menu at the top and choose a title.

 Seychelles Island Cruises – Diving, Snorkeling, and Island Tours

-The Seychelles is a 115 island archipelago set 480 km (300 miles) from the east coast of Africa, 4 to 10 degrees below the equator, that tip to tip extends over 1,100 km (687.5 miles) in length.
-The 41 inner islands are granite based with surrounding coral walls, pinnacles and canyons that have been hell on passing ships while providing a rich habitat for over 1,000 species of fish.
+The Seychelles are a 115 island archipelago set 480 km (300 miles) from the east coast of Africa, 4 to 10 degrees below the equator, that tip to tip extends over 1,100 km (687.5 miles) in length.
+The 41 inner islands are granite based with surrounding coral walls, pinnacles, and canyons that have been hell on passing ships while providing a rich habitat for over 1,000 species of fish.
 The outer 74 islands are atolls or with a coral foundation.
-On shore there is also a variety of unique flora and fauna.
+Onshore, there is also a variety of unique flora and fauna.
 UNESCO has designated two World Heritage Sites in the Seychelles and the world’s largest coral atoll, Aldabra, is part of the archipelago.